Royal Navy Submarine Service: The Jolly Roger and the Submarine Service

 Rear-Admiral Arthur Wilson VC, the Controller of the Royal Navy, has gone down in history as the officer who claimed in 1901 "[Submarines are] underhand, unfair, and damned un-English. ... treat all submarines as pirates in wartime ... and hang all crews," In fact he had advocated the purchase of submarines the year before, and he was actually expressing a desire to continue the policy of discouraging foreign powers from building submarines while the Royal Navy developed its own in secret.
 The legend goes that in response to these top secret remarks of Wilson's made 13 years earlier Lieutenant-Commander (later Admiral Sir) Max Horton first flew the Jolly Roger on return to port after sinking the German cruiser Hela and the destroyer S-116 in 1914 while in command of the E-class submarine E9.

 In World War II it became common practice for the submarines of the Royal Navy to fly the Jolly Roger on completion of a successful combat mission where some action had taken place, but as an indicator of bravado and stealth rather than of lawlessness.
 For example, in 1982 returning from the Falklands conflict Conqueror flew the Jolly Roger depicting one dagger for the SBS deployment to South Georgia and one torpedo for her sinking of the Argentinian cruiser General Belgrano.
 The Jolly Roger is now the emblem of the Royal Navy Submarine Service.

 Dolphins Badge

 First officially adopted in the 1950s, qualified submariners are presented the Golden Dolphins badge to wear on their uniform on the left breast above any medals.
 The current badge, adopted in 1972, depicts two golden dolphins facing an anchor surmounted by St Edwards Crown.
 In September 2020, it was announced that all trainee submariners would be issued their own dolphins badge; similar to the Golden Dolphins in size and shape, though completely black.

+Deterrent Patrol Badge

+Submariners who serve on the Trident 'Deterrent' patrols are eligible for another badge - the 'Deterrent Patrol Badge'.
+The badge is similar to the American SSBN Deterrent Patrol insignia, though bears the motto 'Always Ready'.
+It is awarded in three grades based on the amount of patrols completed: Pewter (1), Silver (10), and Gold (20).

 Active submarines

-The Submarine Service consists of two classes of Fleet submarines and one class of Ballistic Missile submarines.
+The Submarine Service consists of one class of Fleet submarines and one class of Ballistic Missile submarines.